MarijnS95/bluez/doc/org.bluez.MediaEndpoint.rst

 	**org.bluez.MediaTransport(5)** for possible values.

-	Note: There is no need to cache the selected configuration since on success the configuration is send back as parameter of SetConfiguration.
+	Note: There is no need to cache the selected configuration since on success the configuration is sent back as parameter of SetConfiguration.

 dict SelectProperties(dict capabilities)
 ````````````````````````````````````````